Illinois Compiled Statutes

 (4) Persons or entities who are employees of

-departments, divisions, or agencies of State government and who appear before committees of the House and Senate for the purpose of explaining how the passage of or action upon any legislation then pending before those committees will affect those departments, divisions, or agencies of State government.
+departments, divisions, or agencies of State or local government for the purpose of explaining how the executive, legislative, or administrative action will affect those departments, divisions, or agencies of State or local government.

 (5) Employees of the General Assembly, legislators,